yyx990803/HTML5-Clear/README.md

 Why didn't you use frameworks like A/B/C?
 ===

-Again, mainly because I wanted to practice...
-I wanted to get the look and feel fast and dirty, so I just did it without much planning ahead.
+I just wanted to play with the look and feel, so I just did it fast and dirty.
 The code is quite messy, and refactoring in the future might be good practice too.